mechanomi/hunting-unicorns/your_first_hunt.rst

 If anything steps into the glade or clearing, you should hear a soft ping.
 Check the monitor.
 The display should tell you more about what has been detected.
 Expect most of the pings to be uninteresting animals.

-When and if a unicorn does eventually appear, be prepared to strike swiftly.
+If and when a unicorn does eventually appear, be prepared to strike swiftly.
 Unicorns are perceptive, nervous, and extremely fast.

 Make The Kill
 -------------

+Okay, you've detected a unicorn.

-This is the easiest bit.
+This bit is easy.

 Grab the rocket launcher, point it at the unicorn, and fire.